AztlanEngineering/swatch-documentation/docs/getting-started.quick-install.md

 This is the simplest way to have the library running.

-Just put the line below inside the `<head>` tag of your html template.
+Just put this line below inside the `<head>` tag of your html template.
 ```html title='index.html'
 <link rel="stylesheet" href="https://unpkg.com/@fwrlines/swatch@latest/main.min.css">
 ```